 This will ensure that everyone uses the same format and that each piece of information joins in the correct field.

-There are some different ways you can do this, but we recommend using a tool like Google Forms or SurveyMonkey so that you can easily track responses in real time.
+You can do this in different ways, but we recommend using a tool like Google Forms or SurveyMonkey to track responses in real-time easily.

 That’s why it’s essential to see the quality control measures in place to catch any mistakes before they become too costly.